 - healthcare workers and household contacts of any of the above

-For updated information regarding influenza vaccine in Canada, see the National Advisory Committee on Immunization (NACI) Statement on Seasonal Influenza Vaccine for 2016-17.
+For updated information regarding influenza vaccine in Canada, see the National Advisory Committee on Immunization (NACI) Canadian Immunization Guide Chapter on Influenza and Statement on Seasonal Influenza Vaccine for 2022–2023

 A number of tests may be done to aid in the diagnosis of influenza.
 During an outbreak, testing for influenza can be helpful in determining if influenza is the cause of the outbreak.
 Samples for influenza testing include nasopharyngeal or throat swab, nasal wash, or nasal aspirate, as well as blood for antibodies.